 Child And Youth Care With Addictions Support Worker

-As a Child and Youth Care with Addictions Support Worker graduate, you will qualify for positions such as Youth Worker, Family Support Worker, Child/Youth Care Worker, and Family-School Liaison Worker.
+As a Child and Youth Care with Addictions Support Worker graduate, you will qualify for positions such as Youth Worker, Family Support Worker, Child/Youth Care Worker, Family-School Liaison Worker, and Human Services Counsellor.

 Employers Who Have Hired Eastern Grads